xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 sr-data-source-list"
 ```

-List the data sources that can be recorded for a SR.
+List the data sources that can be recorded for a <abbr title="Storage Repository">SR</abbr>.

 ### `sr-data-source-query`